andyjwest/test-pages/public/posts/be_a_better/bladelock.md

 >
 > becomes
 >
-> "When making a melee weapon attack, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on the attack roll.
-A ranged weapon attack automatically misses a target beyond the weapon's normal range, and has disadvantage against a target within normal range."
+> "When making a weapon attack, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on the attack roll.
+A ranged weapon attack automatically misses a target beyond the weapon's normal range."
 >
 > In addition to these changes, daggers, javelins, shortswords, spears, tridents, crossbows, and nets all have the **aquatic** weapon property.
 >